robert197/test-pip-with-go/README.md

 ## Installation

-You can install this package using pip:
+You can install this package using pip (https://pypi.org/project/go-pkg/):

 ```bash
 pip install go-pkg